Social Studies Department Program Guide

 Social Studies Requirements and Sequences

-Advanced Sequence: For advanced history students, an advanced history sequence is available: Grade 9, Honors World History II; Grade 10, AP World History; Grade 11, AP US History; Grade 12, various Advanced Placement electives.
+Advanced Sequence: For advanced history students, an advanced history sequence is available: Grade 9, Honors World History 2; Grade 10, AP World History; Grade 11, AP US History; Grade 12, various Advanced Placement electives.

 Social Studies Department Writing Standard and Homework Policy